A Celiac’s Gluten Free Guide to Greece

 Gluten free restaurants in Greece

 Prior celiac guides were written with my own restaurant recommendations, tested from travels as a celiac.
 In 2017, my life took a big turn when a botched lumbar puncture left me with a chronic spinal CSF leak, and disabled.
-As a result, the restaurant and shop recommendations in this guide are put together via community crowdsourcing, and have not been personally tested.
+As a result, some of the restaurant and shop recommendations in this guide are put together via community crowdsourcing, and have not been personally tested.
 While I have been to Greece, my recommendations are outdated, and I have turned to fellow celiacs to help fill that gap and keep you as safe as possible.

 • Arcadia: higher-end greek food with traditional dishes and beautiful presentation.
 Knowledgeable about celiac disease, but no separate GF menu.